 1. Introduction

-The majority of India's rural households still rely on agriculture for their livelihoods; but, due to the nature of farm-based income, it's become increasingly difficult for farmers to plan on any consistent income from agriculture.
-The changing weather, increasing cost of farming inputs, fluctuating prices for output, and limited access to production inputs have created many challenges for small farmers and marginal farmers.
-Without these important inputs (land and wages) being available to them, farmers' incomes tend to fluctuate or become very erratic.
-This is especially true for farmers living in mono-cropping regions, as well as those whose main employment is seasonal (World Bank 2008).
+Most Indian rural households still rely on agriculture to make a living; however, the nature of farm incomes makes it increasingly difficult for farmers to plan for a stable income from farming.
+Changing weather conditions, rising costs of agricultural inputs, fluctuating production prices and limited access to inputs have created a number of problems for small and marginal farmers.
+Without these important inputs (land and wages) available to them, the incomes of farmers are likely to fluctuate or become very unpredictable.
+This is particularly true for farmers living in mono-crop regions and those whose main occupation is seasonal (World Bank 2008).

-To mitigate the uncertainties faced by rural Indian families, many of these families have begun employing different methods of adaptation, one of which is to diversify their livelihoods away from agricultural sources or mono-cropping into other types of enterprise (e.g., livestock).
-Through diversification, rural families hope to reduce the amount of risk associated with producing and selling crops by creating more balanced portfolios of diversified production that will include multiple income streams.
-The agricultural economics literature supports the idea that through diversification, farmers have stabilized their cash flow and increase their households' resilience to the impacts of climate change on both crop production and future incomes through ensuring multiple sources of income to support their livelihoods (Ellis 1998).
+To alleviate the uncertainty faced by rural Indian families, many of them have adopted various adaptation methods, including diversifying their livelihoods away from agriculture or mono-cropping towards other forms of farming (e.g. livestock).
+Through diversification, rural families hope to reduce the risk of production and marketing by creating a more balanced portfolio of diversified production, with more income streams.
+The literature on agriculture supports the idea that diversification stabilises farm incomes and increases the resilience of households to the effects of climate change on both crop production and future income by providing a variety of income sources to support their livelihoods (Ellis 1998).

-Livestock has a key economic and functional role in diversified agricultural systems.
-Livestock provides rural households with different income sources, including regular cash income from milk and meat products; draught power for growing crops, and fertilization of soil with manure; and also as a liquid asset during economic downturns.
-For most poor rural households, livestock offers less of an opportunity for a commercial enterprise, but more as a safety net or buffer to stabilize their consumption and mitigate the impacts of crop failure or reduced income (Thornton, 2002).
-Therefore, international development organizations have recognized the multi-functional role of livestock as an important vehicle for reducing poverty and increasing livelihoods' resilience in rural areas (Food & Agriculture Organisation of the United Nations, 2012).
+Livestock play a key economic and functional role in a diversified agricultural system.
+Livestock provide various income sources for rural households, including regular cash income from dairy and meat products, water for crops and manure fertilisation; as a liquid asset in times of economic downturn.
+For most poor rural households, livestock is not a business opportunity but rather a safety net or buffer to stabilise their consumption and cushion them against the effects of crop failures or reduced incomes (Thornton, 2002).
+International development organisations have therefore recognised the multifunctional role of livestock as an important tool to reduce poverty and improve livelihoods in rural areas (Food and Agriculture Organization of the United Nations, 2012).

-Access to irrigation is also an important factor influencing agricultural productivity and household income stability, particularly in areas dominated by water-intensive crops.
-Reliable irrigation enables farmers to plant their cool-season crops on multiple occasions each year, diminishes dependence on unpredictably rainy monsoon seasons, and promotes the adoption of higher-yielding crop varieties and innovative crop management techniques.
-While most canal-irrigated areas typically are richer than raindrop-irrigated areas regarding infrastructure, quite a bit of intra-regional variability exists concerning the accessibility, reliability and effective management of canal irrigation systems.
+Access to irrigation is also an important factor affecting agricultural productivity and the sustainability of household incomes, especially in water-intensive crops-dominated areas.
+Reliable irrigation allows farmers to plant their cool-season crops several times a year, reducing dependence on unpredictable rainy season and encouraging the adoption of higher yielding crop varieties and innovative crop management techniques.
+Although most canal irrigated areas are generally richer than rain-fed areas in terms of infrastructure, there is considerable variability within the region as regards the availability, reliability and efficient management of canal irrigation systems.

-This kind of intra-regional variation results in very different income levels for farmers in the same irrigation district or command area (World Bank, 2008).
-In general, how well diversified and integrated livelihoods, livestock integration and irrigation systems will function, are closely related to the quality and extent of how well agricultural extension services are available.
-As such, extension systems serve as a conduit to provide farmers with knowledge about best practices, sources to acquire inputs, capital and markets for their products.
-Most conventional models of extension are still focused on the goals of crop production and not on an integrated farming system, managing of livestock, or developing enterprises in rural areas.
-Due to their narrow focus, extension services are limited in their ability to make a holistic and integrated approach to improving income stability and reducing income risks for households (Hazell and Rahman 2014).
+This type of intra-regional variation leads to very different levels of income for farmers in the same irrigation basin or management area (World Bank, 2008).
+In general, how well diversified and integrated the livelihoods, the integration of the livestock and irrigation systems will work is closely linked to the quality and scope of the availability of farm extension services.
+As such, the extension schemes serve as a channel for providing farmers with knowledge of good practices, inputs sources, capital and markets for their products.
+Most conventional models of expansion still focus on crop production targets rather than on integrated farming systems, livestock management or the development of businesses in rural areas.
+Due to their narrow focus, extension services are limited in their ability to implement a holistic and integrated approach to improving income stability and reducing household income insecurity (Hazell and Rahman 2014).